 Example 3.11: Morph positioned according to programming instruction

-There are several methods dealing specifically with BoxMorph, take a look at them and play a bit to foster your understanding.
-A last bit about this class, earlier at Figure 3.8 we discussed about pixel detection with a complicated morph containing holes.
+There are several methods dealing specifically with BoxMorph; take a look at them and play a bit to foster your understanding.
+One last bit about this class: earlier at Figure 3.7, we discussed pixel detection with a complicated morph containing holes.
 In this situation, the detection is done with an expensive computed mask.
-BoxMorph optimizes this thanks to its rectangular shape
+BoxMorph optimizes this thanks to its rectangular shape:

 coversPixel: worldPoint